(207) 480-1543

 Benjamin J. Smith, EsquireBen is the founding member of Smith Legal LLC, concentrating his law practice in:

-Ben has 15 years of experience in the areas of public utility and regulatory law, administrative law, municipal law, governmental affairs, corporate and business law, and general litigation.
-Smith Legal LLC is an Augusta law firm serving clients in a wide range of regulatory, municipal, and government related matters.
+Ben has more than 20 years of experience in the areas of public utility and regulatory law, administrative law, municipal law, governmental affairs, and general and appellate litigation.

 Ben graduated cum laude from the University of Maine at Orono in 2000 and earned his law degree from the University of Maine School of Law in 2004.